kuma35/thinking-forth-jp/sphinx/preface2004.rst

 Andrew Nicholson:

--  extracted, rotated and converting the scanned images from , , , into
-   PNGs and adding the images into the correct places.
+-  extracted, rotated and converting the scanned images from Chapter One, Chapter Two, Chapter Seven, Chapter Eight into PNGs and adding the images into the correct places.

--  transcribed from OCR to LaTeX
+-  transcribed Chapter Two from OCR to LaTeX

 -  rebuilt the index from 1984

--  revised and cleaned up and
+-  revised and cleaned up Chapter One and Chapter Five

--  cleaned up , ,
+-  cleaned up Chapter Six, Chapter Seven, Chapter Eight

 Nils Holm:

-Transcription/initial typesetting of , , and
+Transcription/initial typesetting of Chapter Four, Chapter Seven, and Chapter Eight

 Anton Ertl:

-I LaTeXified (typeset) and did some cleanup of .
+I LaTeXified (typeset) and did some cleanup of Chapter Three.

 Joseph Knapka:

-Transcription of
+Transcription of Chapter Three

 Josef Gabriel:

-I transcribed .
+I transcribed Chapter Six.
 I see my contribution as helping to pass on Forth to other folks.
 I hope folks will read *“Thinking Forth”* and have their code changed.

 Ed Beroset: